MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 AI Builder models are fully moved, along with user data, during environment backup/restore and environment copy operations.

-After restore and copy operations, document processing and object detection models may be in the importing state for a few minutes while copies are made in the back end.
+After restore and copy operations, document processing and object detection models might be in the importing state for a few minutes while copies are made in the back end.

 ## Backup and restore